 We’ve covered brunch, lunch, dinner and cafes.
 The missing component?
 Ice cream, obviously.
 Native Icelanders think Valdi’s (near the harbor) is the best ice cream in the world.
 While we aren’t sure about the best in the world, we thought it was pretty darn good – and worth the wait!

-For more Iceland, see Ice, Ice(land) Baby! where we review one incredible day on the south shore of this breathtaking country, Eleven Awe-Inspiring Things We Did Last Summer and Exploring the Land of Fire and Ice.
+For more Iceland, see Ice, Ice(land) Baby! where we review one incredible day on the south shore of this breathtaking country, Eleven Awe-Inspiring Things We Did Last Summer and Exploring the Land of Fire and Ice, and Best Tours in Iceland.